 All models of Instant Pot and the Mealthy MultiPot come with a food grade Stainless Steel Cooking Pot, Rice Cup, Rice Paddle, Soup Spoon and a Trivet with Handles.

-To compete with the popular Instant Pot, Mealthy includes a stainless steel steamer basket with handles, an extra silicone gasket and silicone mitts.
+Mealthy really thought about consumer need when they put together their accessories package.
+Mealthy MultiPot package includes everything that is included with the Instant Pot DUO Plus, plus several more very nice accessories.
+The additional accessories that come with Mealthy MultiPot are a stainless steel steamer basket with handles, an extra silicone gasket and silicone mitts.
 The steamer basket is large and its circumference uses all the space it can.

 The included Trivet offers longer legs than the Instant Pot Trivet to help with Pot in Pot cooking.
-While this is nice, I’d like to see another inch tacked on to the legs.
+While this is more functional than Instant Pot’s trivet, I’d like to see another inch tacked on to the legs.
 For larger recipes, a taller Trivet would be better.

 The stainless steel cooking pot gets very hot during pressure cooking.
 Red silicone gloves come standard with every Mealthy MultiPot.